Run of Network vs. Run of Site: Understanding the Key Differences for Ad Campaigns

 Define Your Campaign Goals

-- If you want to target a niche audience with higher engagement, ROS is the way to go.
+• If you wish to reach a certain audience with higher engagement, then ROS is the choice.

 Consider Your Budget

-- RON is more affordable for advertisers with a limited budget.
+• RON/ROS are both good for experiments but only RON is affordable for those advertisers with a limited budget.

 Evaluate Your Target Audience